m-zest/Scope3Scout/README.md

 | Regional Labour Violation Databases | No | Scattered across 27 country portals |
 | Local News Archives | No | Dynamic content extraction |

-The Smart AI Agents interact with these portals the way a human compliance analyst would — at **1,000x the speed**.
+TinyFish browser agents interact with these portals the way a human compliance analyst would  -  at **1,000x the speed**.

-> Scope3Scout is not a generic ESG dashboard wrapper.
-Scope3Scout is a **Smart-AI-Agent-native product** purpose-built for European compliance evidence.
+> Scope3Scout is not a TinyFish user.
+Scope3Scout is a **TinyFish-native product.**

 ---